Key Takeaway

 Tip 5: Restructure Your Evening Routine

 Evening is the peak danger zone for emotional eating.
 The structure of the day is gone.
-You are tired.
+You're tired.
 Defenses are low.
 Build an evening routine that fills the space food used to occupy: a walk after dinner, a bath or shower, a chapter of a book, a conversation with someone you care about, then bed.
 Structure is protection.

 Tip 6: Practice Self-Compassion After Slips

-You will eat emotionally sometimes.
+You'll eat emotionally sometimes.
 When you do, the worst thing you can do is punish yourself with guilt and shame.
 Guilt leads to more emotional eating, creating a vicious cycle.
 Instead, practice self-compassion: acknowledge what happened without judgment, identify what triggered it, and gently recommit to your plan.

 Tip 7: Eat Enough During Meals

 One of the tricky aspects of GLP-1 treatment is that the medication can reduce your appetite so much that you under-eat during meals.
-When you do not eat enough during structured mealtimes, your body creates a caloric deficit that can masquerade as emotional hunger later.
+When you don't eat enough during structured mealtimes, your body creates a caloric deficit that can masquerade as emotional hunger later.
 Make sure your meals contain adequate protein and healthy fats to sustain you between eating times.
 Nutrition on GLP-1 is about quality and sufficiency, not just reduction.

 Tip 8: Move Your Body When Emotions Rise